BiomedicalImageAnalysis2025/topic01_team03/README.md

 # topic01_team03
+# Segmentation of Cell Nuclei Using Otsu Thresholding

 This repository contains all code, documentation, and resources for Topic 01 of the 2025 Data Analysis Project: Biomedical Image Analysis (Team 03).
 Below you will find an overview of the project, how this repository is organized, and instructions for setup, data downloads, and recommended workflows.